unlocomqx/shopify-app-sveltekit/README.md

 shopify serve
 # Shopify serve will update the urls of your app and will use ngrok to make your local server visible to the outside
 ```

+## Troubleshooting
+If you encounter a 403 error, make sure to clear the cookies then retry shopify serve again.
+If you encounter another issue, you can report it [here](https://github.com/unlocomqx/shopify-app-sveltekit/issues)